secureCodeBox/secureCodeBox/hooks/persistence-defectdojo/README.md

 ```

 ## Deployment
-The persistence-defectdojo `scanType` can be deployed via helm:
+The persistence-defectdojo chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)